Emojeeeeeeeeeeeeeeeeeeeeeeeeeee/TWEB-Project2-Main/README.md

 - Users can follow/unfollow other users.

-- Each user should have a personnal *wall* with messages/images/videos/... posted by users he followed.
+- Each user should have a personal *wall* with messages/images/videos/... posted by users he followed.